VictorKevz/portfolio/README.md

 ## 👋 Connect

 Want to work with me?
-Reach out via the contact form on the site or email me directly at: contact@victorkevz.com
+Reach out via the contact form on the site or email